Creating Amazon CloudWatch Alarms

 You can create a CloudWatch alarm that sends an Amazon Simple Notification Service message when the alarm changes state.
 An alarm watches a single metric over a time period you specify, and performs one or more actions based on the value of the metric relative to a given threshold over a number of time periods.
 The action is a notification sent to an Amazon Simple Notification Service topic or Auto Scaling policy.
 Alarms invoke actions for sustained state changes only.
 CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods.

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm.
 For Auto Scaling policy notifications, the alarm continues to invoke the action for every period that the alarm remains in the new state.
 For Amazon Simple Notification Service notifications, no additional actions are invoked.

 An alarm has three possible states:

-In the following figure, the alarm threshold is set to 3 and the minimum breach is 3
+In the following figure, the alarm threshold is set to 3 and the evaluation period is 3.

-periods.
-That is, the alarm invokes its action only when the threshold is breached for 3
+That is, the alarm invokes its action if the oldest period is breaching and the others are